Oct, 25, 2017

-Over the past two years, BDS votes have also failed at the University of Toronto (twice), the University of Waterloo, McGill University, the University of British Columbia, and Simon Fraser University.
+Over the past two years, BDS votes have also failed at the University of Toronto (twice), the University of Waterloo, McGill University, the University of British Columbia (page doesn’t exist), and Simon Fraser University.

 “That is now eight consecutive defeats for this discriminatory campaign, demonstrating yet again that students see BDS precisely for what it is: a hateful and unjust movement against indigenous Jewish self-determination on their ancestral homeland,” said Ran Ukashi, Manitoba Regional Director for B’nai Brith Canada.
 “Students from coast to coast have spoken up loud and clear: enough is enough for this hateful campaign.”